stfc/PSyclone/tutorial/nemo_hands_on/4_nemo_openacc/README.md

                     0: Loop[type='levels', field_space='None', it_space='None']
                        ...

+Note that the script has enclosed the outer, 'iteration' loop within a KERNELS region.
+If we look at the generated code we can see that this loop cannot be parallelised because it both reads and writes the `mydomain` array so that each iteration depends upon the results of the previous one.
+We are therefore relying upon the OpenACC compiler to "do the right thing" and parallelise the loops *within* the iteration loop.

 ### 2. Using `validate()`??? ###

 ## Controlling Data Movement ##

+A vital part of achieving good GPU performance is minimising the amount of data that is moved between the memory of the host CPU and the memory of the GPU.
+Even with hardware technology such as NVLink, the bandwidth available between GPU and CPU is still only of the order of that between the CPU and main memory.
+Therefore, frequent data movement on and off the GPU will destroy performance.

+The OpenACC specification allows for both implicit (compiler generated) and explicit data movement.
+NVIDIA also supports 'managed memory' where page faults on either the CPU or GPU cause the necessary memory to be moved automatically to the correct location.

+### Explicit DATA Regions ###

 ## Collapsing Loop Nests ##